 The OEB pin, the DITHER pin, the LVDS pin, the LVDS_RS pin, and the PDWN pin are active control lines in both external pin mode and SPI mode.
-The input from these pins or the SPI register setting is used to determine the mode of operation for the part.
+The input from these pins or the SPI register setting (the logical OR of the SPI bit and the pin function) is used to determine the mode of operation for the part.